lishtys/ChenMiSiteAutoDeployer/source/profile/index.md

                 url: 'https://github.com/lishtys/'
 ---

-> Greetings, I'm Chen Mi, a game engineer in the Therapeutic Games and Apps Lab and a graduate student in University of Utah, receiving the master degree from the Entertainment Arts and Engineering Program in May 2019.
+> Greetings, I'm Chen Mi, a game engineer in the [Therapeutic Games and Apps Lab ](https://library.med.utah.edu/synapse/gapp/)and a graduate student in University of Utah, going to receive the master degree from the [Entertainment Arts and Engineering Program](https://games.utah.edu/) in May 2019.

 > Our team received funding from V.A.
-National Innovators to create the Surgical Safety System with V.A.
+National Innovators to create the [Surgical Safety System](https://www.youtube.com/watch?v=9_tmlpfFZcg) with V.A.
 Health Care System Center, being deployed in Salt Lake City.

 # Experience

-I used to work in Beijing Boyhood Tech for 2 years as a unity engineer, having shipped two multiple player mobile games: Pili Incredible, Era War.
+I used to work in Beijing Boyhood Tech for 2 years as a unity engineer, having shipped two multiple player mobile games: [Pili Incredible](https://pli.wegames.com.tw/), and [Era War](http://zhjy.ingcle.com/).
 I learned great industrial experience in game development, built up professional skills, familiar with work pipeline, forme the motivation for further study in game filed.